How to build a Content Hub with a headless CMS

 Read time 5 min

-Posted on May 23, 2024
+Posted on 23 May 2024

 Why would you listen to music on Spotify instead of a tape recorder?
 Well, because Spotify enables you to manage music, make playlists, and share them across multiple platforms with one system.
 The same goes for building a content hub with a headless CMS.

-What is a content hub?- a collection of content focused on one topic.
+What is a content hub? - a collection of content focused on one topic.

 What is a headless CMS? - a content management that serves as a content repository.